iwVerve/not-another-fangame-tutorial/renex engine/03_asset_basics.md

 * Room code (optional): Custom code to execute when room loads.

 ## Sprites - animations, origin
-Sprite is usually small image that objects use as their appearance.
-Sprites can have several subimages (frames) in them so you can make simple animations, they can have transparency in them, as well as they can be used for collision detection between objects based on non-transparent pixels (when used by objects as masks).
+Sprite usually is a small image that objects use as their appearance.
+Sprites can have several subimages (frames) in them so you can make simple animations, sprites can have transparency in them, as well as they can be used for collision detection between objects based on non-transparent pixels (when used by objects as Masks).
 Editing a sprite, you will find several properties as well as the sprite itself.
 Double-clicking on it will open up individual subimages.
-Animation is done through setting __instance's__ `image_speed` to the amount of animation to progress each frame (so if the value is 1/5 then each 5 frames it will transition to the next animation subimage).
+Animation is done through setting __instance's__ `image_speed` to the amount of animation to progress each frame (so if the value is 1/5 then each 5 frames it will transition to the next sprite subimage).
 Each sprite also has an origin point.
-To put simply, when instance uses this sprite, sprite will be placed so the origin point matches with instance's coordinates.
+To put simply, when instance uses this sprite, sprite will be placed so the origin point matches to instance's coordinates.

 ### Creating Sprite
 You can create new sprite by either right-clicking on "Sprites" folder in the asset tree -> "Create Sprite" or pressing "Create a sprite" button in top bar (looks like red pacman).
 Creating sprite or double-clicking existing one in asset tree will open Sprite Properties window:

 ![](img/03_sprite_window.png)

-Let's walk through non-obvious options and what each one does:

-1) Sprite name: the same name that will appear in the asset tree and by which you can refer to this sprite in code.
-2) Load sprite from file: You can load sprites from files!
-You can use BMP, GIF, JPG and PNG sprites, as well as Game Maker Sprite format.
-3) Save sprite into file: You can save sprites into Game Maker Sprite format with all the metadata stored in it.
-Saving individual subimages is also possible through Sprite Edit window.
-4) Edit sprite button: This one will open Edit Sprite window.
-5) Sprite origin: This setting sets the point relative to the top left corner of the sprite that will be used as sprite origin point.
-We've already mentioned what it does.
+You may find here Collision Checking options, here is explanation what they do:
-6) Precise collision checking: If this option is on, the collision with this sprite will be pixel-perfect.
+* Precise collision checking: If this option is on, collision with this sprite will be pixel-perfect.
 Otherwise it'll check only bounding box of the sprite.
-7) Separate collision masks: If this option is on and sprite has more than 1 subimage, then collision mask will match the current subimage, instead of using one mask that consists of all subimages grouped on top of eachother.
-You can edit more of these by pressing "Modify masks" button, but i doubt you'll ever need it.
+* Separate collision masks: If this option is on and sprite has more than 1 subimage, then collision mask will match the current subimage, instead of using one mask that consists of all subimages grouped on top of eachother.
+* Modify masks button: You can directly edit the sprite's mask.
+Although, if you want an object to have one thing as a sprite and other as a mask, it is better to make two different sprites for it.

 If you press on "Edit Sprite" button, then it will open Sprite Edit window:

 ![](img/03_sprite_edit_window.png)

-From here you can add, delete or edit each individual subimage of the sprite (double-click to edit), change their order, save one to PNG or read one from file, as well as preview sprite by using "Show preview" checkbox.
+From here you can add, delete or edit each individual subimage of the sprite (double-click to edit), change their order, save one to PNG or read one from file, as well as preview sprite animation by using "Show preview" checkbox.
 More image manipulations are available in image editor or in menu options.
 They should be quite straght-forward to use.

 ## Backgrounds - tilesets
 Backgrounds are images that are simply drawn to the screen.
 They are used in mainly two ways: Tilesets or Actually room backgrounds.
 Backgrounds cannot be animated and don't have collision.
 You can also use backgrounds for various props in your room.
 Using Background as room background was discussed previously, in order to use it as tileset you should also check the "Use as Tileset" checkbox in Background's properties and set up the size of each tile.
 Other options are useful only if your tiles are not tightly packed together and have space around them.
 In order to use background as a static prop, in Room Editor you open Tiles tab, add this background as tile, select whole area as tile region.
 Now you can place the prop.

 ### Creating Background
-The process is similar to (and even easier than) creating sprites.
+The process is similar to (and more straight-forward than) creating sprites.
 Right-click on "Backgrounds" folder of Asset Tree or click on "Create Background" button in top bar (looks like an image icon).
 Creating background or double-clicking existing one will open Background Properties window.
 From here you can
-* Load background from BMP, GIF, JPG, PNG or Game Maker Background format with all metadata stored in it
+* Load background from BMP, GIF, JPG, PNG or Game Maker Background format with all Background properties stored in it
 * Save background to Game Maker Background format
 * Edit background.
 This will open image editor, from where you also can save background as PNG.